Taming the Wild Horse Desert

 People and Places of Mexican South Texas

 This project documents the people, places, and built environment of South Texas and Northeastern Mexico from the 17th – 19th century.
-It’s a work in progress.

 People